Ask Soundly

 Step 2: Take the Costco hearing test.

-A representative at the front door checked my membership and pointed me in the direction of the hearing center.
-I checked in 10 minutes before my appointment and filled in my intake form live (remember, you can do this ahead of time here if you'd prefer).
+Most Costco hearing centers are near the pharmacy.
+I checked in 10 minutes before my appointment and filled in my intake form live (you can do this ahead of time here if you'd prefer).

 A licensed hearing professional came to get me in the waiting room and took me to the Costco hearing test booth.
 He placed two foam wires in my ears.